ddefolo/docker-machine-oneview/docs/oneview.md

 ```
 The string will be stored in /etc/environment for the host machine.
 * @proxy_enable@ when set to true, @proxy_config@ will be saved.
-* @interface@ the name of the network interface that should be used for docker and machine traffic.

 ### Extra setup on OS Build Plan